fossiiita/opencode2017/README.md

 [Facebook Group](https://www.facebook.com/Opencode-1038106262984513)

+# This event is over as of 17 Feb 2017, No new pr's will be merged.
+Thank you for participating and showing interest in OpenCode and OpenSource.

+For any further details and queries contact [Gautham](https://www.facebook.com/gauthamzz) .

+This webpage was made with the help of 66 opencode participants and 6 mentors.
+Please visit the website for more deatils.

 # Adding a mentor

 To add a mentor open the file `mentors.yml` in `_data` folder and please maintain the following format *EXACTLY* (replacing values where indicated):